 This Algebra II course is designed to build on algebraic and geometric concepts.
-It develops advanced algebra skills such as field properties and theorems; set theory; operations with rational and irrational expressions; factoring of rational expressions; indepth study of linear equations and inequalities quadratic equations; solving systems of linear and quadratic equations; graphing of constant, linear and quadratic equations; properties of higher degree equations; and operations with rational and irrational exponents.
+It develops advanced algebra skills such as field properties and theorems; set theory; operations with rational and irrational expressions; factoring of rational expressions; study of linear equations and inequalities; quadratic equations; solving systems of linear and quadratic equations; graphing of constant, linear and quadratic equations; quadratic relations and systems (circles, ellipses, hyperbolas, and parabolas); properties of higher degree equations; and operations with rational and irrational exponents.
 This course introduces students to key concepts and theories that provide a foundation for further study in mathematics and increases mathematical literacy, problem solving, and critical thinking skills.
 Students earn 1 full-year credit in Algebra II upon completion of this course.
 Students who complete Algebra II should take Pre-Calculus next.